NeCTAR-RC/nectar-training/Updatables.markdown

     - launching.html: We choose flavour m1.small, so that we can use the secondary disk.
 Update if this flavour (or name) changes.
 Date: June 2015
     - objectStorage.html: The OpenStack password cannot be changed.
 As soon as that's possible, update this documentation.
 Date: June 2015.

+5. Package09
+    - sections/backups.markdown: Mention that Backups are not available yet via the Dashboard.
+State: July 2015

 5. Package 10
   - openStackClients: Statement that Python 3 is not supported yet (Source: http://docs.openstack.org/user-guide/common/cli_install_openstack_command_line_clients.html).
 Date: July 2015